loristissino/swu/README.md

 It is released under the GNU Affero General Public License.
 The license file is available in the root directory of the project.

+## Features

+With SWU, a teacher can:

+  * prepare an assignment
+  * assign it to his/her students
+  * send email messages to the students, inviting them to turn it their work
+  * print special codes that students can use to turn in their work
+  * check uploaded works and send comments to the students

+An exercise is the work assigned to a particular student.
+It can be in one of this statuses:

+  * just uploaded, not yet checked
+  * checked, and marked as incomplete
+  * checked, and marked as improvable
+  * checked, and marked as completed
+  * evaluated
+  * confirmed (the mark is recorded in the official books)

+The basic assumption is that works by the students are considered "in progress".
+They can try to do something, ask for comments and for help, improve their work, etc.

 ## Credits

 SWU basically uses [Yii](http://www.yiiframework.com/) as PHP framework